Electrotherapy: How CES Can Help With Anxiety

 Rest assured that CES is very far from Electroconvulsive Therapy or anything similar.

-CES devices operate on a single 9-volt battery and provide 1/1000th the current of ECT.
+CES devices operate on a single 9-volt battery and provide 1/1000th of the current of ECT.

-These devices are safe enough to be used in your own home while sitting quietly or while doing other minor tasks.
+These devices are safe enough to be used in your home while sitting quietly or doing other minor tasks.

-CES has been proven safe through hundreds of clinical trials and has been approved by the FDA for anxiety and depression.
+CES has been proven safe through hundreds of clinical trials and has FDA approval for anxiety and depression.

-The info below is a generic guideline, methods and settings will be different depending on which device you are using.
+The info below is just a general guideline; methods and settings will differ depending on your device:

 1. Get into a seated position